 Requires MDOC to report on outcomes of prisoners reviewed for parole, to include: number of prisoners reviewed; number granted or denied parole; number of decisions deferred; number of times prisoners were reviewed before being granted or denied parole; number of paroles granted, denied, or deferred for each of the parole guideline scores of low, average, and high; and reasons for parole denial or deferment.
 Executive deletes.
 House retains.
+Senate retains.
+Conference retains.

 Sec.
-437. Goodwill Flip the Script - DELETED
+437. Goodwill Flip the Script - RETAINED

 Requires MDOC to contract with a nonprofit entity in a county with greater than 1.5 million people to provide persons aged 16-39 with education, job training, and mentoring in an effort to keep them out of prison; requires the program to target individuals entering the criminal justice system for the first or second time; requires a report on program performance measures, number of individuals diverted from incarceration, number of individuals served, and outcomes of participants completing the program.
 Executive deletes.
 House deletes.
+Senate retains.
+Conference retains.